inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

 Explores the varieties of human experience as they are expressed through the vocabulary of the filmic arts.
-Critical viewing, thinking and writing are central.
+Critical viewing, thinking, and writing are central.
+Companion course to FILM 214L.

 Satisfies: a BACR for humanities and arts.

-This course explores how animation grew from humble beginnings to become a global medium.
+Explores how animation grew from humble beginnings to become a global medium.
 Animation amuses but it also expresses artistic and cultural aspects of the human experience.
 This course examines the many forms of animation, from hand-drawn to computer-generated, and ends by studying our current Golden Age.
 Critical viewing, thinking, and writing are central.
+Companion course to FILM 215L.

 Notes: offered fall quarter.